eliasJOY/UST_Assignments/sql_assignment/sql.md

 ORDER BY Promoted_Emp DESC;
 ```
 ![alt text](image-6.png)
+### Insight: This Shows that most promoted employees where last promoted less than 1 year ago.

 ```sql
 -- Average metrics based on job role and performance rating SELECT JobRole,